hbowie/SoftDevBigIdeas-23/content/Entrepreneurial Leadership.md

 {:include-quote-body:Design leadership}

-For more on the topic of entrepreneurial leadership, see the appendix, &ldquo;[[The Watery Ketchup Stops Here]].&rdquo;
+For more on the topic of entrepreneurial leadership, see the Pagan Tuna post &ldquo;[[The Watery Ketchup Stops Here]].&rdquo;